gvwilson/thirdbit/src/fiction/still-book/index.md

 this.
 Follow this, wherever it leads.
 That's all I can tell you"

 Still took the heartwood violin in her hands.
-Her thumb could feel the faint groove left by--- by--- She shook her head angrily.
-She had just managed to get all her thoughts to fit together---she was *not* going to shake them up again, not when something so important needed to be done.
+Her thumb could feel the faint groove left by— by— She shook her head angrily.
+She had just managed to get all her thoughts to fit together—she was *not* going to shake them up again, not when something so important needed to be done.

 "But how can I follow a violin?"
 Still asked.
 "It can't float